DusterTheFirst/fauxne/README.md

-Ever wanted to connect a rotary phone to discord?
+Ever wanted to connect an old POTS Phone to discord?

 no?